Loading

-In-Custody Death
+In-Custody Death Lawyers

 Custodial death has always been an important issue for families that have loved ones who are incarcerated, especially if it comes as a result of custodial negligence or custodial torture.
-The Law Offices of Kenneth Chike Odiwe believes those who serve in prisons have their fundamental rights as granted by the Constitution, some of which include protection from custodial torture as well as getting medical attention when it is necessary.
+The Law Offices of Kenneth C. Odiwe believes those who serve in prisons have their fundamental rights as granted by the Constitution, some of which include protection from custodial torture as well as getting medical attention when it is necessary.
 Where such rights are violated, then it becomes disastrous with far-reaching impacts.

 Types of Custody Death